vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 291

 (both quote same two verses from Linga), TT 135-137, KT 445–447, NS 191, PC 302-303; words ko jāgarti' try to explain the name Kojāgara.
 This is also called Kaumudi (Skanda q. by Vratārka) and Kojāgara is probably an abbreviation of Kaumudi-jāgara.
-For Kaumudi-mahotsava vide Krtyakalpataru (on Rājadharma) pp. 182-183 (from
+For Kaumudi-mahotsava vide Kr̥tyakalpataru (on Rājadharma) pp. 182-183 (from

 Skanda ) and RNP p.
 419-421.
 Kaumudi-vrata-Begin on Āśv.
 Su.
 11 with a fast and jāgara;